IsaihaEsquivel/osticket-install/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Now you will need to press the windows symbol on your desktop and head to the Control Panel.
-Press Uninstall a program > press Turn windows features on or off > Check the box next to Internet Information Services > hit the + next to IIS > hit the + next to world wide web services > hit the + next to application devlopment features > check the box next to CGI and hit OK.
+Press Uninstall a program > press Turn windows features on or off > Check the box next to "Internet Information Services" > hit the "+" next to IIS > hit the "+" next to world wide web services > hit the "+" next to application devlopment features > check the box next to CGI and hit OK.
 The web server will now be installed.
 </p>
 <br />